maxplanck-ie/rna-seq-qc/README.md

 base name but ending either in "_R1" or "_R2" right in front of the .fastq.gz extension.
 (e.g. reads_R1.fastq.gz, reads_R2.fastq.gz).
 In addition, a specific genome version argument must be provided (e.g. -g mm10) to define the reference data used for annotation.
-This loads a number of indexes for mapping programs (Bowtie2, TopHat2, HISAT etc.) from the corresponding configuration file of the rna-seq-qc sub-folder (e.g. rna-seq-qc/mm10.cfg).
+This loads a number of indexes for mapping programs (Bowtie2, TopHat2, HISAT2 (new!), etc.) from the corresponding configuration file of the rna-seq-qc sub-folder (e.g. rna-seq-qc/mm10.cfg).
 Additional genomes for selection can be provided as cfg-files by the user.
 The pipeline works for single end and paired end sequences alike.